This course is a weekend long mini-trek designed to raise your

-In this exciting program you'll learn how to portage canoes
+In this exciting training program, you will learn: how to portage

-and equipment to different lakes, receive first aid and survival
+canoes and equipment between lakes; discuss first aid and survival

-Tier will provide, learn what gear to bring and how to pack
+Bases will provide; learn what personal gear to take north and

 Crew and Northern Tier Supplied Gear will be reviewed.